jiewwantan/StarTrader/data/README.md

 ## Prerequisites

-Python 3.6 or Anaconda with Python 3.6 environment
+Python 3.6 or Anaconda with Python 3.6 environment <br />
 The code is written in a Linux machine and has been tested only on a Linux Ubuntu 16.04 system and Windows 10 Pro.

 ## Files included